Here's What We Thought After Testing Ruggable's Washable Rugs

 Where Does It Work Best?

-I, along with three other editors who performed tests, suggest placing these rugs in entryways, hallways and kids' rooms.
-Don't lay it under heavy furniture that will have to be moved every time the rug needs treatment.
+I, along with three other editors who performed tests, suggest placing these rugs in entryways, hallways, kids' rooms and outside.
+Don't lay it under heavy furniture that will have to be moved every time the rug needs treatment (like a dining room).
 Open, high-traffic areas work best.

 Machine-Washable Striped Area Rug